johnamdickson/portfolio-project-1/README.md

 ### Wireframes
 The wirframes for the project can be found [here.](/assets/README-files/Project%20Portfolio%201%20Wireframe.pdf)
 ### Further Reading
-- The various UX design phases are descirbed in more detail here [pdf.](/assets/README-files/5%20Steps%20of%20UX%20Design%20Project%201.pdf)
+- The various UX design phases are descirbed in more detail [here.](/assets/README-files/5%20Steps%20of%20UX%20Design%20Project%201.pdf)

 ## Design
 ### Colour Scheme